mykalamos/Programming/Multithreading/Multithreading_Summary.md

+# What is a Thread
+- An independent path/unit of execution.

+# Multitasking
 - Ability of an operations to execute different parts of programs (threads) simultaneously on same processor.

 # Multitasking
 - Execution of multiple tasks simultaneously (as opposed to multithreading)

-What is a Thread ?
-- An independent unit of execution.

 Did VB6 support multi-threading ? - No
 Can we have multiple threads in one App domain ? - Yes